 I paint in acrylic on canvas or board as well, which allows me to work in almost the opposite method and I enjoy the contrast of mediums.
 Acrylic allows me to be more spontaneous and make adjustments as I paint.
 I can also work larger with acrylic.

 In the summer of 2015, after becoming frustrated with acrylics when painting outdoors, en plein air, I decided to work with oil paints as well.
 This allows me to get more opaque coverage and not to have quite the challenges of acrylics with wind and other weather issues.

 Bringing a painting to life from a stark white sheet of paper or canvas is a source of real joy for me.

 Featured Artist on Artsy Shark!

-Last summer I was excited to have been selected as a feature artist on Artsy Shark.
+Summer 2016 I was selected as a feature artist on Artsy Shark.
 Click here to see the page about my art.